programmer4229/clearpath-compliance-assessment/README.md

   company's compliance officers before building.
 - Standard cloud infra (Vercel + hosted Postgres via Supabase) was fair game

+## The Solution At a High Level
+I created a marketing compliance review interface.
+An affiliate or a marketer at ClearPath can create a submission which includes the text for the marketing ad and optionally a pdf or image.
+Once they submit, the submission is added to a list where a compliance reviewer can claim it for review.
+Once claimed, the reviewer simply fills out the review form, going through different compliance-related questions and marking them as pass fail or n/a and optionally leaving a note.
+The reviewer submits this, either approving, rejecting, or requesting changes to the submission.
+The submitter can view the status of their submission on their end, see the reviewer's feedback, and resubmit if necessary.

 ## How the solution addresses the bottleneck

 **No shared visibility →** submitters get a dashboard of their submissions and